ading2210/freedns-client/README.md

 The function will not return anything on success, but it'll raise a `RuntimeError` if the subdomain creation has failed.

 ### Update a Subdomain (Auth+Captcha Needed):
-Use the `client.update_subdomain` function to update an existing.
+Use the `client.update_subdomain` function to update an existing subdomain.
 The function accepts the following arguments:
 - `subdomain_id` - The ID of the subdomain to modify.
 - `captcha_code` - The solution for the last captcha requested.
 - `record_type = None` - The record type.